 If you don’t want to end up with a night guard that is smelly and gross, it’s important to clean and store it correctly.
 Always rinse your night guard after you take it out, then brush it with your toothbrush (but no toothpaste).
 Toothpaste is to abrasive and can cause unwanted wear to the night guard.
 To prevent bacterial growth, a night guard should never be stored wet, so give it time to air dry before placing it in its case, and it might be better to leave it on the nightstand instead of in the bathroom.

+Book an appointment today to see why we provide the best TMJ treatment near Spokane.
 Thank you for trusting us to take care of your dental needs!